 For descriptions of these roles visit the Vault Guide to Fashion & Appeal Jobs.

 Retail & Consumer Products

-The second largest industry in the U.S., retail comes in a variety of shapes, sizes and platforms, and involves the sale of goods or commodities directly to consumers.
+Retail comes in a variety of shapes, sizes and platforms, and involves the sale of goods or commodities directly to consumers.
 The most commonly known retail stores, often referred to as "brick and mortar" operations, include conventional and specialty department stores, discount and chain stores, consumer electronics, home improvement and office supply retailers, sporting goods, footwear and jewelry stores, as well as pharmacies, food stores, grocery stores, and more.
-Brick and mortar stores face significant competition from web-based retailers, in addition to direct mail and catalog retailers.
+The US retail landscape is changing rapidly as technology disrupts many traditional retail companies.
+Traditional store closings have outpaced store openings in the US in recent years, while eCommerce continues to grow.
+According to McKinsey & Company's "Perspectives on retail and consumer goods," successful retail companies must be agile, consistently reinventing and innovating to "meet consumers where they are both physically and digitally."
 Typical career paths and training vary depending on both the company and its industry segment.